pingidentity/pingdirectory-go-client/configurationapi/docs/AddSmtpAccountStatusNotificationHandlerRequest.md

 NewAddSmtpAccountStatusNotificationHandlerRequestWithDefaults instantiates a new AddSmtpAccountStatusNotificationHandlerRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetHandlerName

-`func (o *AddSmtpAccountStatusNotificationHandlerRequest) GetHandlerName() string`

-GetHandlerName returns the HandlerName field if non-nil, zero value otherwise.

-### GetHandlerNameOk

-`func (o *AddSmtpAccountStatusNotificationHandlerRequest) GetHandlerNameOk() (*string, bool)`

-GetHandlerNameOk returns a tuple with the HandlerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHandlerName

-`func (o *AddSmtpAccountStatusNotificationHandlerRequest) SetHandlerName(v string)`

-SetHandlerName sets HandlerName field to given value.

 ### GetSchemas